|

 failure.
 In 2003, the

-EPA banned the use of Chromate copper arsenate (ACC), a wood
+EPA banned the use of Chromate Copper Arsenate (CCA), a wood

-preservative, and replaced it with Alkaline Copper Quaternary (ACQ).
+preservative, and replaced it with Alkaline Copper Quarts (ACQ).

 Since the change, several problems have been discovered such as rusting